 These are free photography lessons introducing you to your camera’s settings.
 They’re at a suitable level for newcomers which cover the technical aspects in the clearest way possible, using notes and videos to explain the essentials of what you need to know.
-During the eight photography lessons you will learn how to navigate your way around the camera and understand how different terms relate to photographic outcomes.
+As you work your way through the notes, the photography lessons you will show how to navigate your way around the camera and understand how different terms relate to photographic outcomes.
 Understanding gained here will set you up for our workshops.
 Alternatively you can learn these lessons on location at our Summer School.

-The lessons include: available shooting modes, exposure control, histograms, auto focus, focus point, depth of field (DOF) ISO, metering, white balance and exposure bracketing.
+The lessons include: available shooting modes, exposure control, histograms, auto focus, focus point, depth of field (DOF) ISO, metering, white balance and setting up your camera’s menu system.
 There are also two in depth videos explaining the relationships between ISO, Aperture and Shutter Speed – the exposure triangle.
 Matthew Sergeant here does an excellent job in keeping it non technical using diagrams.
 You should be able to cover everything in a couple of hours but it will take time afterwards practicing with your camera for everything to sink in.

 PHOTOGRAPHY LESSONS: CONTENT

 Often you can’t tell if a photograph has camera shake until you enlarge it.
 So to avoid being disappointed when you get home and review your images, it’s essential in certain conditions such as wind to check for shake, by zooming in on the back of your screen after you’ve taken it.